patrobinson/go-fish/README.md

 ### Creating an Event Struct

-The Event Struct can simply defines the data structure for the event and implements the `event` interface.
+The Event Struct simply defines the data structure for the event and implements the `event` interface.
 This is a trivial example where the event contains just a single string:

 ```
 package eventStructs